DrTreEsq/Duke_Applied_Data/README.md

 ###### NOTE: The code in the repository is updated occasionally.
 Therefore the code in the repository may vary slightly from the one shown in the videos.

+Getting Ready: Accessing Microsoft Excel
+In data visualization, it's easy to get carried away with cutting-edge tools and techniques, but let's not overlook the timeless foundation—Excel.
+While we may be well-versed in its functionalities, it remains a fundamental asset in our toolkit.
+Excel's familiar interface and robust data manipulation capabilities provide a sturdy starting point for any data visualization project, allowing us to efficiently structure, clean, and analyze data before diving into more advanced visualization methods.
+As we explore innovative approaches, let's remember to pay homage to this versatile workhorse that continues to underpin our data visualization endeavors.

+If you have a Microsoft 365 subscription, Microsoft Excel is available as part of the Microsoft Office suite.
+If you don't have a Microsoft 365 subscription or need to install Excel from another source (like a product key or installer file), you can follow these steps to download and install or reinstall Microsoft 365 or Office 2021 on a PC or Mac .

+Note: If you are a student or educator, you may be eligible for special offers or discounts through your educational institution.
+Additionally, some computers may come with pre-installed versions of Microsoft Office, which may include Excel.
+Be sure to check for any available options before purchasing or downloading Excel separately.

 Resources
 * https://www.datacamp.com/cheat-sheet/data-viz-cheat-sheet